m10x/Gw2ChatCodeBuddy/README.md

 ## Introduction
 You got (good) Raid Experience but you can't get into a raid group because you don't have enough Legendary Insights? :pensive:
-You already killed a Raid Boss but you don't have the Kill Proofs anymore? :persevere:
+You already killed a Raid Boss but you don't have the Kill Proofs<sup>1</sup> anymore? :persevere:
-You are just lazy and don't want to carry your LIs and KPs around with you and/or are too lazy to spam it? :smirk:
+You are just lazy and don't want to carry your LIs and KPs<sup>1</sup> around with you and/or are too lazy to spam it? :smirk:

 Then Gw2ChatCodeBuddy is what you need.
-It calculates the Chat Code for a certain amount of LI or KP, copies it to the clipboard and emulates the key strokes "enter" and "left control" + "v" to post it.
+It calculates the Chat Code for a certain amount of LIs or KPs<sup>1</sup>, copies it to the clipboard and emulates the key strokes "enter" and "left control" + "v" to post it.

 I'm currently learning Python and i wanted to do a script which may be useful for some people. :)
 I use PyInstaller to pack the script into an executable.
 So you only have 1 file which you can easily use.

+<sup>1</sup>: Kill Proofs are planned to be added soon

 ## Guide:
 1. Start Gw2ChatCodeBuddy.exe